Pupil Premium, Sports & Catch Up Funding

-Use the drop down menus below to view full information about our Pupil Premium and Sports Premium Funding.
+Use the drop down menus below to view full information about our Pupil Premium, Sports Premium and Catch Up Funding.
 This details how it is spent and what impact this has had.

 Pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.